How to Attract More Bees to your Airgarden

 Bees have been in the news for a number of years now, and for good reason.
 Now more than ever, people realise the importance of bees.
 Why are they important you ask?
-Well, bees pollinate a third of everything we eat and play a vital role in sustaining the planet’s ecosystems.
+Well, bees pollinate 1/3 of everything we eat, and play a vital role in sustaining the planet’s ecosystems.

-84% of the crops grown for human consumption (around 400 types of plants) need bees to pollinate them and help increase their yields and quality.
-So what can we do to help our little mates out and in turn grow beautiful fruits and veggies in our Airgardens?
+84% of the crops grown for human consumption (around 400 types of plants) need bees to pollinate them to increase their yields and quality.
+So what can we do to attract these little legends to our Airgardens?